kubernetes/website/docs/home/contribute/localization.md

 #### Team function

+L10n teams must provide a single point of contact: the name and contact information of a person who can respond to or redirect questions or concerns.

 L10n teams must provide their own repository maintainers.

-All localization work must be self-sustaining with the team's own resources.
+All l10n work must be self-sustaining with the team's own resources.

 Wherever possible, every localized page must be approved by a reviewer from a different company than the translator.